movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 error and read-only mount.

 Data and metadata phases each queue at most 16 physical writes asynchronously.
-Submitted buffers own their bytes.
+Logical-write callers supply storage that remains stable until return and does not alias a device buffer: target acquisition and invalidation can recycle device buffers.
+Ordered payloads, staging storage and locked private metadata satisfy this contract.
+Submitted buffers own their copies; completion never accesses the caller's storage.
 Completion records errors and short I/O, releases the buffer, then drops the phase's pending count.
 Every exit drains the phase before its completion state or transaction resources can be freed;
 failed completion prevents advancing to publication.
 Superblock writes and